beckafly/insulatejs/README.md

 	insulate.createMethod("hello", myObj);
 	myObj.hello = function(){console.log("hello world")}

+To create immutable mebmers:

-	insulate.createMember() will create an imutable member in an object (created with insulate) needs a name, object and optinal data of any type. nested objects can be passed with dotted notaition - obj1.obj2.obj3 or as a named refference
+	insulate.createMember() will create an imutable member in an object (created with insulate) needs a name, object and optinal value. nested objects can be passed with dotted notaition - obj1.obj2.obj3 or as a named refference

 	example
 	insulate.createObject("myObj");
 	insulate.createMember("lirics", myObj, "lorem ipsum something, something");

-	if you choose not to pass any data as  the third argument, you can set the member later
+	if you choose not to pass any value as  the third argument, you can set the member later

 	example
 	insulate.createObject("myObj");